 AIRMEGA 150 CADR

-A very simple control panel I would call it.
-No effort has been invested in beautification of any sorts.
-I can’t understand how the company has given so little attention to the looks department.
-Minimalism is another thing, but adding a little color to the console would have made it more appealing.
-Come on, atleast the filter replacement LEDs could have been a little larger.
+I would call Airmega 150 control panel to be a very simple one.
+No effort has been spent to make it appear eye catching or look HiFi.
+I don’t understand why Coway has given so little attention to the looks department.
+Minimalism is one thing, but adding a little color/contrast to the console would have made it more appealing.
+Come on! atleast the filter replacement LEDs could have been a bit larger, they’re as small as a rice grain.
 The Air quality indicator LED is hidden from view unless the air purifier is seen from the top.
 Hence, I’d not call it a great control panel design.
 Seems things have been ignored in the oversight.